 - Based solely on assessed property value.

-- The Property Tax Levy is paid to the City of Renton through a collection of taxes from the King County Treasury Division.
+- The Property Tax Levy is paid directly to Renton RFA through a collection of taxes from the King County Treasury Division.

 Part 2: Benefit Charge

 The Benefit Charge is assessed differently.
-It applies to all structures on a parcel over 400 square feet, including each level of a building, basements (finished and unfinished), mezzanines, and garages.
+It applies to all structures on a parcel 400 square feet or larger, including each level of a building, basements (finished and unfinished), mezzanines, and garages.
 Factors that help determine the amount each tax payer contributes includes required firefighting resources, size of the building(s), and hazards associated with the building(s).

 Under this portion of the two-part funding system, a building owner housing a business that uses combustible gases would have a higher benefit charge than a building owner housing an office.
 This creates a more equitable relationship between building owners and the fire and life safety services they need to safeguard their occupants and property.

-It is also important to note that Renton’s population has doubled since 2000 and is predicted to increase by 40% over the next two years.
+It is also important to note that Renton’s population has rapidly grown in the last two decades and is expected to continue to grow exponentially.
 More residents and visitors in the community means more fire and medical emergency response calls.
 The Benefit Charge helps ensure that we not only have adequate funds to grow with our growing community, but that those funds are stable and protected.

 - The charge applies to all structures on a parcel over 400 square feet.

 - Considers occupancy risk and firefighting resources needed.

 - Low income seniors and disabled persons receive the same percentage discount as on their property taxes.